chris-hjelmfelt/Powershell/README.md

 Gets current Windows lock screen pictures and saves them

 ### linearize
-Linearizes all xml files in a folder
+goes through all files in a folder and puts the content in a single line, removing extra whitespace

 ### little-bot
 Explores automated mouse and keyboard input

+### replace word
+Does find and replace operations for any number of words and phrases

+### scratchpad
+various ideas and works in process

 ### shell-columns
 Prints details about items in a folder